“Are local churches enabling citizens to have greater access to government information? If so, to what extent? How are they doing it?” — Tearfund

-A full report and two-page summary here explain how Tearfund set out to learn from and enhance its ‘Church and Community Mobilisation’ (CCM) advocacy programme, in the Teso region of east Uganda.
+Tearfund's research explains how Tearfund set out to learn from and enhance its ‘Church and Community Mobilisation’ (CCM) advocacy programme, in the Teso region of east Uganda.
 It carried out research in 18 communities where the CCM advocacy process was being implemented by a partner church.

 The research provides valuable insights into the strengths and weaknesses of conducting local-level advocacy through churches.

 - Transparency – Although churches provided some information on government programmes, access to freely available information on government plans, policies and budgets still needs strengthening.